What Is Gestalt Therapy, And How Can Gestalt Therapists Help Your Mental Health?

 Nobody can be forced to change

 Since Gestalt therapy accepts your experiences as valid and true for you, one of its most important characteristics is that therapists do not aim to change you.
 According to Gestalt theory, outer change can only take place if or when a person's inner environment has changed.
-This is accomplished through developing your awareness of your reality at the moment and taking responsibility for it.
+This is accomplished through developing your awareness of your reality at the moment and taking personal responsibility for it.

 Cycle of experience